JVK00052/game-exchange/README.md

 # Locally
 ### How to run this Application Locally

-1. Create a new folder in your prefered Code Editor
+1. Create a new folder in your preferred Code Editor

 2. Clone the "nail-dit-clientside" and "nail-dit-serverside" Repository to the new folder you created